I-601 - Waiver of Grounds of Inadmissibility

 • Statement of impartiality and informed consent documented

-• DSM-5 diagnostic impressions supported by clinical data
+• DSM-5-TR diagnostic impressions supported by clinical data

 • Hardship nexus connecting symptoms to USCIS factors across multiple domains